Map Cbegin Function - C++ Programming Tutorial

 c => SQL

-In the above, cbegin function is used to return a constant iterator pointing to the first element in the mymap map.
+In the given scenario, the cbegin method is utilized to retrieve a constant iterator that points to the initial element within the mymap map.

 Example 2